CalebSkinner1/FantasyDynasty/README.md

 # To Do

 ## near future ideas
-1. Account for variance of projections (widen intervals)
-2. Adjust for heteroscedasticity in draft pick values
+1. Adjust for heteroscedasticity in draft pick values
-3. Add remaining tabs to website
+2. Add remaining tabs to website
-4. Add pictures to each player
+3. Add pictures to each player
-5. Incorporate randomness into future standings projection
+4. Incorporate randomness into future standings projection

 ## once season starts
 1. Some code will surely break